Alien Spidy: Reception

 Alien Spidy received mixed reviews upon release.
 At Metacritic, a video game review aggregator, the Xbox 360 version of the game received an average score of 55 out of 100, based on 19 reviews.

 The game's visuals were praised by reviewers.
-GamesRadar's Lorenzo Veloria opined that "Adorable characters, beautiful visuals, and upbeat music stand out as the high points of Alien Spidy".
+GamesRadars Lorenzo Veloria opined that "Adorable characters, beautiful visuals, and upbeat music stand out as the high points of Alien Spidy".
 A large number of reviewers called the game and its characters "cute".
 While a few of the reviewers praised the game's music, Jeremy Peeples of Hardcore Gamer found that it lacked staying power.
 He noted, however, that the music could be muted without also muting the sound effects, allowing people to play their own music.

 Critics near universally took issue with the game's controls.
 Critics found that the webs that they shot did not go where they wanted them to go, and multiple reviewers described navigation as "trial and error".
 Reviewers also found that they could not always jump when they wanted to, and one reviewer found that power-ups failed to activate when she wanted them to.
 Reviewers also complained that it was extremely difficult to get enough stars to progress from one stage to the next, forcing players to replay the same levels over and over again.
 Because points are subtracted each time Spidy dies, the problems with the control scheme exacerbate how difficult it is to get enough stars to progress.

 Opinions on the game's mid-level checkpoint system were mixed.
 Matt Cullen of Canadian Online Gaming noted that the checkpoints meant that players were not sent too far back into the level after each death, saving time.
-Official Xbox Magazine's Taylor Cocke, however, noted that the checkpoints save players' point progress, meaning that players would have to start the level over if their performance wasn't good enough before they reached the checkpoint.
+Official Xbox Magazines Taylor Cocke, however, noted that the checkpoints save players' point progress, meaning that players would have to start the level over if their performance wasn't good enough before they reached the checkpoint.